Queensland derby

-The Queensland derby refers to rugby league matches between National Rugby League (NRL) clubs, the Brisbane Broncos and North Queensland Cowboys, first contested in 1995.
-The rivalry features the two longest-serving Queensland-based clubs in the ARL/Super League/NRL competitions.
-They have met 53 times since 1995, with Brisbane leading the head-to-head series 35–18 with two drawn matches.
+The Queensland derby, known for sponsorship purposes as the XXXX Derby is the series of rugby league matches between National Rugby League (NRL) clubs based in Queensland.
+Currently there are four NRL teams in Queensland: the Brisbane Broncos, the North Queensland Cowboys, the Gold Coast Titans, and the Dolphins.
+The Brisbane Broncos are the longest-standing and most successful club of the four.

+Two new teams began competing in the New South Wales Rugby League's Winfield Cup competition in 1988.
+The first of these was the Brisbane Broncos and the second, the Gold Coast Tweed Giants, was technically based in Tweed Heads, New South Wales rather than Queensland but for practical purposes was a Queensland team representing the Gold Coast.
+Two new Queensland sides, the North Queensland Cowboys and the South Queensland Crushers, entered the renamed Australian Rugby League competition in 1995.
+The Crushers side folded in 1997 amid the Super League War and the Gold Coast side, after several changes of name, also folded in 1998.
+The 1998 season was the first of the NRL era; the Queensland Derby was played between the two Queensland NRL sides, the Broncos and the Cowboys, from 1998 to 2007, when a new Gold Coast side, the Titans, entered the competition.

-In 2015, the clubs played in the first all-Queensland grand final, with North Queensland defeating Brisbane 17-16 in golden point extra time to win their first premiership.
+In 2015, the Broncos and Cowboys played in the first all-Queensland grand final, with North Queensland defeating Brisbane 17-16 in golden point extra time to win their first premiership.

-As of 2024 the clash forms part of the XXXX Derby, contested by all four Queensland NRL clubs due to sponsorship from Castlemaine XXXX.
+In 2023, the Queensland Derby officially became a four-sided contest with the entry of the Dolphins, a national level team associated with the longstanding Queensland Cup side, the Redcliffe Dolphins.

 History

 Early years

 The Brisbane Broncos entered the New South Wales Rugby League premiership in 1988 alongside fellow Queensland club, the Gold Coast Giants.
 Under the coaching of Wayne Bennett and led by such players as Allan Langer, Kevin Walters, Glenn Lazarus and Steve Renouf, the Broncos established themselves as Queensland's premier rugby league club in the early 1990s.
 By the time the North Queensland Cowboys, based in the north Queensland city of Townsville, entered the competition in 1995, the Brisbane side were already two-time premiership winners and perennial finalists.

 The first meeting between the two teams occurred in Round 5 of the 1995 ARL season, when North Queensland hosted Brisbane at the Stockland Stadium.
 The Cowboys, who went into the game in last place, kept the scores level at 4–all at halftime, before star halfback Allan Langer set up three tries and scored one himself to give the Broncos a 20–12 victory.
 Over the next nine seasons, Brisbane maintained a stranglehold over the fixture, winning 13 of the 15 games played.
 The lone bright spot for North Queensland were two drawn games in Round 11 1997 and Round 8 1999 (both 20-all).
 Despite the regular losses, the game was a highlight in the season for North Queensland, regularly drawing crowds of 20,000+ in Townsville.